singparvi/QuickEDA/README.md

 # QuickEDA
 QuickEDA helps in analyzing the data quickly using pandas-profiling.

 Just select an excel file on the popup window.
-The output html file is generated in the Download folder.
+The output html file is generated in the repo folder on your desktop.

 ## Steps to use this repository